About the course …

 When should I arrive in Plymouth?

-Please let us know before your arrival if you do not have your host family
+Please let us know before you arrive if you do not have your host family

 What facilities does Mayflower College have?

-(selling bus passes, international telephone cards, etc), self study computer
+international telephone cards, etc), self study computer suite (free

 How many students does Mayflower have?